paracrawl/keops/evaluators.md

 Click on the _Contact_ link on the footer to contact support.
 Use this option for any other subjects (platform-related errors, doubts about how to use KEOPS...)

 ## Let us know what you think
-If you wish to give your opinion about this product, we'll be happy to hear from you by filling the form available at the end of a task evaluation.
+If you wish to share your thoughts about this product, we'll be happy to hear from you by filling the form available at the end of a task evaluation.